|

 The word Doula (pronounced Doo-la) is an ancient Greek word meaning woman servamt or caregiver.

 We now use the term Birth Doula to describe a trained and experienced labor companion who "mothers the mother."
-She provides the woman and her partner continuous emotional support and physical comfort to help smooth the natural process of birth.
-She also assists in providing information before, during and just after the birth and in helping the partner to interpret the woman's wishes to the hospital staff.
+She provides the birthing person and their partner continuous emotional support and physical comfort to help smooth the natural process of birth.
+She also assists in providing information before, during and just after the birth and in helping the partner to interpret the birthing person's wishes to the hospital staff.

-A Postpartum Doula is a trained and experienced caregiver who offers non medical support for the mother and her family in their home in the weeks following the birth, either during the day or overnight.
+A Postpartum Doula is a trained and experienced caregiver who offers non medical support for the birthing person and their family in their home in the weeks following the birth, either during the day or overnight.
 She provides evidenced-based information on infant care, breastfeeding, baby calming, and sleep methods.
-She also provides non-judgmental support for the new mother's emotional and physical recovery from childbirth.
+She also provides non-judgmental support for the new parent's emotional and physical recovery from childbirth.

 |